 Written Confirmation (Ref: Para.
-23)
+24)

-A10.
-The purpose of obtaining confirmation in paper or electronic form and taking appropriate action on information indicating non-compliance is to demonstrate the importance that the firm attaches to independence and to make the issue current for, and visible to, its personnel.
+A11.
+Written confirmation may be in paper or electronic form.
+By obtaining confirmation and taking appropriate action on information indicating non-compliance, the firm demonstrates the importance that it attaches to independence and makes the issue current for, and visible to, its personnel.

 Familiarity Threat (Ref: Para.
-24)
+25)

-- A11.
-The IFAC Code discusses the familiarity threat that may be created by using the same senior personnel on an assurance engagement over a long period of time and the safeguards that might be appropriate to address such a threat. - A12.
-Determining appropriate criteria to address a familiarity threat, may include matters such as: [ISSUE K: Application and Other Explanatory Material] - The nature of the engagement, including the extent to which it involves a matter of public interest; and - The length of service of the senior personnel on the engagement.
+- A12.
+The IFAC Code discusses the familiarity threat that may be created by using the same senior personnel on an assurance engagement over a long period of time and the safeguards that might be appropriate to address such threats. - A13.
+Determining appropriate criteria to address familiarity threat may include matters such as: - The nature of the engagement, including the extent to which it involves a matter of public interest; and - The length of service of the senior personnel on the engagement.